 Treatment for severe infections may include:

-- Antibiotics, if you also have bacterial pneumonia
+- Antibiotics, only if you also have bacterial pneumonia

 - Antiviral medicines